collective-soundworks/soundworks-template/README.md

 var serverSide = require('soundworks/server');
 var server = serverSide.server;

-// Set up the Express application var express = require('express');
+// Setup the Express app
+var express = require('express');
 var app = express();

-var path = require('path');
+// Start the server with a given public directory and port var path = require('path');
 var dir = path.join(__dirname, '../../public');
+server.start(app, dir, 3000);
 ```

 Then, we set up the modules that the client needs to communicate with.
 In this example, there is the `Checkin` module, and the `Performance` module we’ll need to write ourselves.